noir-lang/noir/docs/docs/developers/contracts/writing_contracts/events/emit_event.md

 (If you currently emit arbitrary information, PXE will fail to decrypt, process and store this data, so it will not be queryable).
 :::

-### Import library

-To emit encrypted logs first import the `emit_encrypted_log` utility function which wraps an [oracle](../oracles/main.md):

-#include_code encrypted_import /noir-projects/aztec-nr/address-note/src/address_note.nr rust

 ### Call emit_encrypted_log

-After importing, you can call the function:
+To emit encrypted logs you don't need to import any library.
+You call the context method `emit_encrypted_log`:

 #include_code encrypted /noir-projects/aztec-nr/address-note/src/address_note.nr rust